woke-shopper/woke-shopper.github.io/Vision-and-background.md

 - Alert on extension icon is probably too subtle (but don't want to disrupt browsing experience)
 - Where can we link people to?
 Amazon search with good companies name and product name?

-## About the founder
+## Founding story

-This project was started and built by Ayman Nadeem (@aymannadeem).
-Ayman had this idea for years, and started investigating the potential for it to become a Chrome plug-in in 2017.
-After making minimal progress on it for a long time, she was inspired to take action when she learned that [Wayfair](https://www.thenation.com/article/wayfair-workers-walk-out/), a company she had purchased furniture from had been making a profit by selling beds to concentration camps at the center of the border migrant crisis.
+This project was started and built by me, Ayman Nadeem (@aymannadeem).
+I had this idea for years, and started investigating the potential for it to become a Chrome extension in 2017.
+After making minimal-to-zero progress on it for a long time, I was reinvigorated to take action after learning about [Wayfair](https://www.thenation.com/article/wayfair-workers-walk-out/)'s profiting from selling beds to concentration camps at the center of the border migrant crisis.